 Namibia Eco Lodges-Tours

-Namibia takes eco-tourism seriously and is the first country to add the protection of the environment to its constitution.
-Article 95 of the constitution states “The State shall actively promote and maintain the welfare of the people by adopting … policies aimed at … maintenance of ecosystems, essential ecological processes and biological diversity of Namibia and utilisation of living natural resources on a sustainable basis for the benefit of all Namibians, both present and future.”
+Namibia takes eco-tourism seriously.
+It is the first country to add the protection of the environment to its constitution.
+Article 95 of the constitution states “The State shall actively promote and maintain the welfare of the people by adopting … policies aimed at … maintenance of ecosystems, essential ecological processes and biological diversity of Namibia and utilization of living natural resources on a sustainable basis for the benefit of all Namibians, both present and future.”
+Pretty impressive!

 Almost seventeen percent of Namibia’s land is taken up by national parks and game reserves.
-If you include private organizations and community group conservation efforts that percentage goes up to over forty percent of the land being protected.
-They also have a marine protected area and the government is looking to add more area to.
-They are opening up the Namib-Skeleton Coast National Park, which will cover the whole coast of Namibia.
-Pretty impressive!
-To read more about this coastal project go here: http://www.namibiatourism.org/place/namib-skeleton-coast-national-park.
-Their link was down but hopefully it’s back up now.
+Include private organizations and community groups and that percentage goes up to over forty percent of the land being protected.
+Namibia also has a marine protected area and the government is looking to add more area to it.
+The country is opening up the Namib-Skeleton Coast National Park, which will cover the whole coast of Namibia.
+To read more about this coastal project check out Namibia Tourism.

-Because Namibia eco-tourism is taken seriously by the government it is one of the few countries in Africa with growing populations of the highly endangered black rhino,.
+Namibia is one of the few countries in Africa with growing populations of the highly endangered black rhino.
+The government has helped this happen by promoting ecotourism.
 Hats off to you, Namibia!

-Namibia is also key in a development to protect wildlife and habitat across borders of countries, called Transfrontier Parks.
+Namibia is also key in a development to protect wildlife and habitat across borders of countries.
+The development is called Transfrontier Parks.
 Namibia’s first Transfrontier park was formed in 2003.
 It connects South African Richtersveld National Park with /Ai-/Ais Hot Springs Park and Hunsberg Conservation Area in Namibia.